jkmcl/downloader/README.md

 The version number is obtained from one of the following:

 * Second capturing group of the **Link Pattern**.
-* First capturing group of a separate regular expression known as the **Version Pattern**.
+* The same page containing the URL of the file using a separate regular expression known as the **Version Pattern**.
+The first capturing group of the **Version Pattern** is assumed to contain the version number.

+Both are optional and the version number from the **Version Pattern** takes precedence when both are available.

 # Other Features